 “I’ve been trying that, and sometimes I do hop from node to node in my vision, but I don’t know why or how that happens.”

-“A way to find the Usurper would be a game changer,” Philip said.
+“A way to find the Usurper would change everything,” Philip said.
 “Keep working on it.”

 “I haven’t been able to think of anything else,” Chenguer said.